A Walking Tour and History of Ipswich

 The Old South Cemetery is between the South Green and the Ipswich River.
 A walking trail extends down the slope to the river and continues downstream to Sally’s Pond near the Whipple House.
 The cemetery was used from 1756 until 1939.
 In the late 1790’s Dr. John Manning sold land to the town for the purpose of widening the road for the convenience of the public; eighty-eight square rods to enlarge the cemetery; and “from a desire of accommodating the Town with a more convenient training field,” gave the land now known as the South Green for the nominal sum of five shillings.
 Adult men in the 17th and 18th Centuries reported monthly to the Green for military training.

-At 82 County Road is the Mary Brown – Judith Manning house, built in 1835 with an asymmetrical front facade.
-The solid fan over the front door is a variation on the fan-shaped windows on other Federal-era homes.
-Like the houses at 84 and 86 County Road, the two chimneys are symmetrical and spaced approximately 4′ from the gable ends.
+At 82 County Road is the Mary Brown – Judith Manning house.
+The widow Judith Manning and single woman Mary Brown had the house built for them in 1835.
+It remained in the family until the late 19th century.
+The solid fan over the front door is a variation on the fan-shaped windows of Federal-era homes.

-Two houses on Argilla Road are mentioned.
-The road was named for the clay that is found along the base of Heartbreak Hill.
-In the early 20th Century Argilla Road became the exclusive domain of Boston’s elite.
+Argilla Road was named for the clay that is found along the base of Heartbreak Hill.
+In the early 20th Century, outer Argilla Road became the exclusive domain of Boston’s elite.
 Sidney Shurcliff’s book “On the Road Argilla” tells about his summers there as a child.
 At the end of Argilla Road is Crane Castle and Crane Beach, properties of the Trustees of Reservations.

 Photographer George Dexter built the house at 15 Argilla Road in 1893.
 Dexter’s photographs and postcards are a source for many of the images on this site.
-Unfortunately, much of his work was destroyed by the 1994 Central Street fire, which is believed to have begun in his studio.
+The house has many Queen Anne features incorporated into the design, including various shingle types, asymmetrical massing, an offset bay with a pyramidal cap and finial, and a Palladian window.

-The Giddings-Burnham House at 43 Argilla Road in Ipswich was built in 1650 by carpenter George Giddings who immigrated from Norfolk, England.
-He lived in the house and sold it to his brother-in-law Thomas Burnham in 1667.
-The original part of the house with its rough-hewn beams, low ceiling, hearth, and mud-daub and wattlewalls has been well-preserved and has several unique building techniques similar to those used in Norfolk England during that period.
+The Giddings-Burnham House at 43 Argilla Road was built in 1650 by carpenter George Giddings who immigrated from Norfolk, England.
+He sold it to his brother-in-law Thomas Burnham in 1667.
+The original part of the house with its rough-hewn beams, low ceiling, hearth, and mud-daub and wattlewalls has been well-preserved and has several unique building techniques similar to those used in Norfolk, England during that period.

-Continuing on County Road, the Calvin Locke House at #68 was built in 1836.
-The size of the house and the tall Greek columns (designed to match the Second Church at the top of the Green) exceeded his resources such that the house came to be known as “Locke’s Folly.”
-Locke was an overseer in Augustine Heard’s lace factory, the Ipswich Manufacturing Company.
-It was incorporated in 1828, but due to financial difficulties was sold to Dane Manufacturing in 1846.
+The Calvin Locke House at #68 was built in 1836.
+The size of the house and the tall Greek columns were designed to match the Second Church at the top of the Green, no longer standing.
+The cost exceeded his resources such that the house came to be known as “Locke’s Folly.”
+Locke was an overseer in Augustine Heard’s lace factory, the Ipswich Manufacturing Company, incorporated in 1828, but due to financial difficulties was sold to Dane Manufacturing in 1846.

 The Swasey Tavern, 2 Poplar Street was operated by Major Joseph Swasey.
 A house and its use as an inn are recorded as early as 1693.
-President George Washington and Lafayette were both offered refreshments here while touring New England.
-Swasey sold the inn to John Heard, and it became a dormitory for students at the Ipswich Female Seminary, which was located where the Christian Science Church now stands.
-The Tavern was originally a three-storied hip-roofed mansion, but in the late 19th century it was remodeled with a Second Empire style mansard roof.
+President George Washington spoke to the people of Ipswich from these steps while touring New England.
+Swasey sold the inn to John Heard, and it became a dormitory for students at the Ipswich Female Seminary.
+The Tavern was originally a three-storied hip-roofed mansion, but in the 19th century it was remodeled with a mansard roof.
 Swasey was the town clerk and fell dead during Town meeting on April 1, 1816.

 *The short tour continues on County Street toward Saw mill Point in the East End Historic District. *The extended tour briefly turns left on Poplar Street, then reverses to rejoin the short tour

-At 5 Poplar Street, the John Calef house was built in 1688 by Deacon Thomas Knowlton of Summer St, an old world English carpenter.
+At 5 Poplar Street, the John Calef house was built in 1688 by Deacon Thomas Knowlton on South Main St, and was moved by John Heard who built his mansion at its original location.
 Dr. John Calef was a surgeon in the “Old French War” and the representative from Ipswich to the General Court.
 When he voted against the town’s wishes to oppose the Townsend Act creating taxes on tea and other items, an angry mob gathered around his house demanding a show of loyalty to the town.
-He apologized, ” I am heartily sorry for it; and as I gave my vote in the General Assembly on the 30th of June 1768 contrary to the minds of the people, I beg their forgiveness and that the good people of the Province would restore me to their esteem and friendship again.”
-He was never forgiven.
 After the war Calef and his family fled to a loyalist community in St. John, New Brunswick, where he worked as surgeon to the British garrison.

-The Heard – Lakeman house at 2 Turkey Road, built in 1776 is one of the original 14 houses with Historical Commission covenants.
-It has fine raised-field paneling and a handsome Georgian stairway with a turned balustrade.
-A very unique feature is the arched chimney base, over eleven feet in length and supporting two fireplaces on each side.
+The Heard – Lakeman house at 2 Turkey Shore Road is one of the original 14 houses with Historical Commission covenants.
+Nathaniel and John Heard bought this land in 1776 and built the present house.
+Nathaniel sold the house to Richard Lakeman III in 1795.
+The house features original raised-field paneling, a Georgian stairway with a turned balustrade, and a massive arched chimney base.
 Many generations of the Lakeman family owned and operated sailing vessels from Ipswich and nearby ports.

 The Burnham-Patch house at 1 Turkey Shore Road has one of the original covenants established with the Ipswich Historical Commission.
-The house was built in 1730 on the foundation of the earlier house built by Thomas Burnham in 1667.
-Heavy quarter-round chamfered framing timbers in the cellar remain from the earlier structure.
+The house was built in 1730 on the foundation of an earlier house built by Thomas Burnham in 1667.
+Heavy chamfered beams in the cellar were reused from the earlier structure.
+Burnham was one of three brothers who came to Ipswich in 1635 from England after being wrecked on the coast of Maine.
+He built a sawmill, was a town selectman, served as Deputy to the General Court from 1683-85, and died in June, 1694.
 The large ell on Poplar Street was added in the early nineteenth-century.
-Burnham was one of three brothers who came to Ipswich in 1635 from England after being wrecked on the coast of Maine.
-He built a sawmill, was a town selectman and served as Deputy to the General Court from 1683-85.
-From 1825 to 1847 the house served as a tavern under the ownership of Samuel Day.
+Abner Day bought the house from the heirs of John Patch in 1814 and kept a well-known tavern from 1825 to 1847.

 The extended tour reverses and takes a right on County Street to rejoin the short tour.